crankery/merp/README.md

 Modular Eurorack Powerbus (Merp) is yet another power bus [KiCad](https://www.kicad.org/) project.
 Yes, we're truly breaking new ground here...
 This has never been done before.
 Ahem.

-🛑 This is untested.
-Do not build this thing.
-I will post an update when it's been tested.

 ## Todo

 - Build up a couple of these things whenever they show up and make sure they work.